 We continue to urge customers to be aware of scammers during the COVID-19 pandemics.
-Customers should beware of phone calls demanding payment via phone.
+Customers should be aware of phone calls demanding payment via phone.
 Georgia Power will never ask for a credit card or pre-paid debit card number over the phone.

 Putting safety first